mellamadrama/Bookish_Fun/README.md

 - In mobile view, the navigation bar simply becomes a dropdown bar and showing the user that they are in the End of Game page, whereas in the desktop view, the navigation bar is at the top as usual.

 ### Profile
 - The Profile page shows the users username and points they have earned so far.
-It also allows for users to log out of the account if they are currently logged in, and to login/signup if the user is currently without an account and playing on a guest account.
+It also allows for users to log out of the account if they are currently logged in, and to login/signup if the user is currently without an account and playing without an account.

 - In desktop view, the navigation bar is displayed in its entirety at the top, whereas in mobile view, it is displayed as a dropdown bar with the header showing the user that they are currently in the profile page.